Office Christmas Party

-Office Christmas Party is a 2016 American Christmas comedy film directed by Will Speck and Josh Gordon and written by Justin Malen and Laura Solon, based on a story by Jon Lucas and Scott Moore.
+Office Christmas Party is a 2016 American Christmas comedy film directed by Will Speck and Josh Gordon.
 The film stars an ensemble cast consisting of Jason Bateman, Olivia Munn, T.J.
-Miller, Jillian Bell, Vanessa Bayer, Courtney B. Vance, Rob Corddry, Abbey Lee, Sam Richardson, Randall Park, Da'Vine Joy Randolph, Karan Soni, Kate McKinnon, and Jennifer Aniston.
-It tells the story of two co-workers who throw an epic office Christmas party in order to prevent the layoff of 40% of employees at the company they work at.
+Miller, Jillian Bell, Vanessa Bayer, Courtney B. Vance, Rob Corddry, Kate McKinnon, and Jennifer Aniston.
+It tells the story of two co-workers who throw an extravagant Christmas party at their workplace in order to prevent a layoff of 40% of the company's employees.

-The film was released on December 9, 2016, by Paramount Pictures.
-It received mixed reviews from critics and grossed $114 million worldwide.
+Office Christmas Party premiered in New York City on December 5, 2016 and was released on December 9, 2016, by Paramount Pictures.
+It received mixed reviews from critics and was a modest success, grossing $114.5 million worldwide against a $45 million budget.

 Plot

 Newly divorced Josh Parker works as the chief technology officer of Zenotek in Chicago.
 Carol Vanstone, the Interim CEO following the death of her father and former CEO, arrives to notify Josh and her brother Clay Vanstone, the Chicago branch manager, that they failed to meet its new quarterly quota.
 Carol, bitter over Clay being their father's favorite, threatens to shut down the branch if they do not cancel their employee bonuses and the annual Christmas party.
 Clay, desperate to appease the staff and impress Carol, informs her about a meeting with financial giant Walter Davis; they will attempt to acquire a $14 million contract with Walter's company, Data City, with the help of their R&D chief Tracey Hughes.
 Carol says that if they can land that contract, she will agree not to make cuts at the company.

 At the meeting, Walter says he likes Zenotek's product but has concerns about its corporate culture.
 In a bid to secure the deal, Clay invites him to the Christmas party, hoping to show him their company has a healthy employee environment.
 On her way to the airport, Carol stops by Josh's apartment to offer him a position working for her at the company's headquarters in New York at twice his salary.

 Clay funds an exorbitant Christmas party that vexes their head of Human Resources, Mary.
 The party struggles to pick up, even with Chicago Bulls player Jimmy Butler present.
 However, the party amps up with the arrival of Savannah, a prostitute hired by IT director Nate to pose as his girlfriend.
 Her cocaine is mistakenly placed in a snow-blowing machine, dousing the employees and Walter.
 They become even rowdier, resulting in orgies in the restroom and damage to the company's property.
 As Clay wins over Walter, Josh and Tracey nearly kiss on the roof.